 Christian Culture and Discipleship

-Christian principles, behaviors, and living are part of all aspects of Providence—not simply the name of the school.
+The term “Christian” isn’t simply part of our school’s name – Christian principles, behaviors, and living are part of all aspects of Providence.
 We use a discipleship model through our curriculum, activities, community, teachers, and families to help students develop tender hearts, sharp minds, and biblical discernment.
 Our goal is not to simply teach them facts, skills, knowledge, and ideas about the Bible and the world in a one-time event.
 Rather, we strive to come alongside students and their families and train them up as true believers in Christ for the rest of their lives, to love what is lovely, to think and act biblically, and to pursue academic excellence in joyful submission to the Lord Jesus Christ.